-Conversely, for underwriters, the increased demand for cyber insurance (new risks and increased limits) is proving a challenge in respect of ensuring that there is enough capacity available.
+The increased demand for cyber insurance (new risks and increased limits) is proving challenging for underwriters, struggling to find capacity.
 This, coupled with the frequency of cyber events and the significant claims costs that follow, continues to place upward pressure on the pricing and deductibles offered.

-While we continue to see upward pressure on pricing and deductibles (and, in some instances, also diminishing coverage availability), we are also starting to see a fragmentation of the cyber insurance market - commercial/SME clients are generally still able to access broad cyber coverage via facilities and schemes at competitive pricing, while larger organisations are subject to increased underwriting scrutiny with pricing, deductible and coverage terms more tailored to their specific risks.
+While we continue to see upward pressure on pricing and deductibles (and, in some instances, also diminishing coverage availability), we see a clear fragmentation of the cyber insurance market - commercial/SME clients are generally still able to access broad cyber coverage via facilities and schemes at competitive pricing, while larger organisations are subject to increased underwriting scrutiny with pricing, deductible and coverage terms more tailored to their specific risks.

 The momentum and prevalence of cyber-attacks and the response in cyber insurance will, without doubt, continue to build in the short to medium term.
-The implications will unquestionably alter insurers attitudes towards cyber risk with significant re-adjustment expected.
+The implications have unquestionably altered insurers attitudes towards cyber risk with significant re adjustment occurring.
+As year-end approaches some cyber markets, particularly Lloyds, are near yearly budget capacity for certain industry types or in some cases cyber coverage at all.
+This poses short term challenges for less desirable risks to find market capacity or renew at existing coverage limits.

 With each cyber incident, underwriters gain a greater understanding of cyber risk and the potential cost of these risks.
-Moving forward, we expect underwriters to focus on an organisation's overall cybersecurity posture, and specific minimum cybersecurity measures, i.e. multifactor authentication, encryption of data storage, tested business continuity plans and employee training.
-It is vital for organisations to present to underwriters a clear and comprehensive summary of their cybersecurity maturity level during this period of market realignment to secure favourable coverage, pricing and deductibles.
-In addition, the openness of organisations to take on feedback from underwriters regarding risk aspect concerns and potential remediation of these will aid in exhibiting a desired attitude toward cybersecurity.
+It is clear that underwriters focus on an organisation's overall cybersecurity posture, and specific minimum cyber-security measures, i.e. multi-factor authentication, encryption of data storage, tested business continuity plans and employee training when reviewing the insurability of a risk.
+It is vital for organisations to present a clear and comprehensive summary of their cybersecurity maturity level to underwriters during this period of market realignment to secure favourable coverage, pricing and deductibles.

+Cyber insurance submissions continue to grow with respect to information required before underwriters will consider providing terms.
+Further to presenting good information to underwriters, the openness of organisations to take on feedback from underwriters regarding risk aspect concerns and their potential remediation will aid in exhibiting a desired attitude toward cybersecurity.